OpenRTX/openrtx.github.io/tests.md

 ```
 meson configure -Dtest=mytestname build_arm
 ```
-* Compile and flash the test you selected
+* Compile and flash the test you selected.
-Note that you have to choose the target corresponding to your radio model as explained in [How-to-compile](https://github.com/OpenRTX/OpenRTX/wiki/How-to-compile)
+Note that you have to choose the target corresponding to your radio model as explained in the [compilation instructions](https://openrtx.org/#/compiling)
 ```
 meson compile -C build_arm openrtx_mytarget_flash
 ```